This page contains a complete overview of GED® class locations and test centers in the San Diego region.

 GED passing score

 Each individual test center decides which of the method(s) it will use.
 In January 2016, the GED passing score was adjusted from 150 to 145.
-You can read all about it in our GED News posts.
 The GED subtests can be taken independently within a 2-year time frame.
 People who pass the HSE exam hold a certificate that is regarded as equivalent to a high school diploma by virtually every college and university in the United States.

 Who is the GED for?